TKwakernaak/FilterBuilder/README.md

 # FilterBuilder
 An library that can be used to create dynamic filters / queries using a fluent builder.

-and / or filter usage:
+and / or filters:

     var sample = new List<SampleClass> { new SampleClass { Name = "foo" } };
     var filter = FilterBuilder.For<SampleClass>(e => true)
                               .And(e => e.Name.Contains("foo"))
                               .Or(e => e.Name.Contains("moot"));

-optional filters usage:
+optional filters:

     var sample = new List<SampleClass> { new SampleClass { Name = "foo" } };
     var filter = FilterBuilder.For<SampleClass>(e => true)